AoM-lite/SuperMemoVim/README.md

 # SuperMemoVim: Learning at the Speed of Editing By Editing at the Speed of Thought

-## WORK IN PROGRESS PLEASE DON'T USE
+## WORK IN PROGRESS PLEASE DON'T USE YET

+![../images/supermemovim.png]

+vim emulation for vim-like controls in SuperMemo.

 This is a fork from the original [vim_ahk](https://github.com/rcmdnk/vim_ahk/releases).
 All credits go to the original developer.
 For details please visit the original repo.

-This is a vim emulation for vim-like controls in SuperMemo.

 ## Installation